SageBaram/dotfiles/README.md

 **NOTICE:**<br>
-Check out the provided links before mindlessly using the configurations for further information and any necessary dependencies it may require.
+Check out the provided links before mindlessly using the configurations for further information about the plugins, any necessary dependencies it may require is listed in each repo.

 If you are a beginner to Vim I strongly recommend using the built in tutor to get familiar with vim concepts.<br>
 When in nvim use `:tutor`.